Best Lowland Whiskies

 Daftmill

-Daftmill are a family-owned distillery, which is garnering a great deal of attention with each release.
-It bottled its first whisky in June 2018, but the casks maturing at this artisan company in the Kingdom of Fife have been turning heads for years.
+A family-owned distillery, Daftmill bottled their first whisky in June 2018, but the casks maturing at this artisan company in Fife have been turning heads for years.
 From the 13-year wait for its inaugural release in 2018, to the forgotten traditional style of production, the farm distillery has garnered an almost cult-like following of whisky lovers around the world.
 Daftmill is famous for an optical illusion that gave the distillery its name.
 To the onlooker, the water in the burn looks like it is somehow running uphill, and became known as the backward-running stream.
 Hence, the “Daft” Burn.

 Rosebank

 Known the world over as “The King of the Lowlands”, Rosebank was, and still is, the crème-de-la-crème of Lowland single malt whisky.
 Its fame stemmed from their status as one of the lightest, most floral Scottish whiskies ever made.
-It was mothballed in 1993, but is being revived by Ian MacLeod distillers - their first new cask (001) was decanted in July 2023.
+It was mothballed in 1993, but has been revived by Ian MacLeod distillers - their first new cask (001) was decanted in July 2023, and the renovated premises re-opened to visitors in the summer of 2024.
 The distillery is famous for its one-of-a-kind production: marrying worm tub condensers with a triple distillation.
-At the moment, the only Rosebank's available for purchase are thirty-plus years old, from casks laid to rest in the early 90s.

 Littlemill

 Before it was dismantled in 1997, Littlemill could claim to be the oldest surviving licensed distillery in Scotland.
 It is one of the rarest whiskies around for this reason, with prestigious limited-edition bottlings.
 The precious last drops of liquid from Littlemill currently sell for thousands, after being matured for decades.
-Littlemill Distillery innovated and produced an exemplary Lowland character whisky, up until its last days.
-Using water from the north of the Highland line in the Kilpatrick Hills, peat from Stornoway and malt from Perthshire, the Littlemill whiskies reflect a light, summer whisky with floral and honeyed flavours.
+Made using water from the north of the Highland line in the Kilpatrick Hills, peat from Stornoway and malt from Perthshire, the Littlemill whiskies reflect a light, summer whisky with floral and honeyed flavours.

 Kingsbarns

 Kingsbarns is a family-owned distillery which produces whisky in a converted farm steading in the Kingdom of Fife.
 Established in 2014, their whisky is made from barley sourced from local farms, fresh Fife spring water from Cambo burn and two different types of yeast - one British and one French.
 The distillery was a dream of William Wemyss, after he established Wemyss malts, an independent bottling business company, in 2005.
-He runs the distillery with his sister, Isabella Wemyss, after opening the distillery in 2014.
 The Wemyss' (meaning 'cave') are a historic Scottish family whom leased the land to James Haig for Cameronbridge distillery in the 19th century!

 Browse our whole range of Lowland whisky here.